hackerfactor/SEAL-C/BUILD.md

 ## Current Status
 This is the initial release.
-- It only supports a wide range of image, audio, video, and document files -- with more being added.
+- It supports a wide range of image, audio, video, and document files -- with more being added.
 All common web formats are supported, including JPEG, PNG, WebP, PDF, and MP4.
 - It supports RSA and elliptic curve (EC using prime256v1 and secp256r1).
 - Needs an autogen for building the code.
 (How do I make autogen require openssl 3.x?)